Air Sealing Sill Plates

 Description

-For a home to perform efficiently, the walls, ceiling, and foundation that comprise the building shell must be connected to provide a continuous air barrier.
-Any seams where two different building components come together in the building shell represent a potential source of air leakage that must be sealed with an appropriate sealing material as described below.
-The sill plate where the wall meets the concrete foundation is especially susceptible to air leakage for two reasons: because the concrete surface is sometimes rough, preventing a smooth seam between the foundation and the sill plate and because of the stack effect, which naturally pulls air in through the lower part of the building, where the sill plate is located.
+For a home to perform efficiently, the walls, ceiling, and foundation that comprise the building shell must provide a continuous air barrier.
+Any seams where two different building components come together in the building shell represent a potential source of air leakage that must be air-sealed with an appropriate sealing material.
+The sill plate where the wall meets the concrete foundation is especially susceptible to air leakage for two reasons.
+First, because the concrete surface is sometimes rough, a smooth seam between the foundation and the sill plate is difficult to achieve.
+Additionally, the stack effect naturally pulls air in through the lower part of the building where the sill plate is located.

-The sill plate (sometimes called the mud sill) is the board laid horizontally directly on top of the foundation wall.
-It consists of usually one layer of 2x6 or 2x8 pressure-treated lumber.
-In platform construction, the band joist and floor joists rest on the sill plate.
-They support the subfloor and the base plate (also known as a bottom plate or sole plate) which sits on the subfloor and to which the wall studs are attached.
+The sill plate (sometimes called the mud sill) is the board laid directly on top of the foundation wall (Figure 1).
+It usually consists of one layer of 2x6 or 2x8 pressure-treated lumber.
+In platform construction, the band joist and floor joists rest on top of the sill plate.
+They support the subfloor and the base plate (also known as a bottom plate or sole plate), which sits on the subfloor and to which the wall studs are attached.
 The sill plate is attached to the foundation wall with anchor bolts that are embedded in the concrete of the foundation wall.

-The seam between the sill plate and the rim joist above is sealed with caulk.
-The entire sill plate-rim joist area can be further air sealed and insulated with spray foam, but sill plate joints and seams with rim joists should first be caulked.
+The seam between the sill plate and the rim joist above is sealed with caulk (Figure 2).
+The entire sill plate-rim joist area can be further air-sealed and insulated with spray foam, but sill plate joints and seams with rim joists should first be caulked.
 The hole where the anchor bolt protrudes through the sill plate can also be caulked.

 Sill sealer installation could be done by the framer.
 This task should be included in the contract for the appropriate trade depending on the workflow at the specific job site.

 1. Lay the sill plate boards along the perimeter of the foundation.
-The edge of the sill plate is setback from the outside face of the foundation a distance equal to the thickness of the exterior sheathing.
+The edge of the sill plate should be set back from the outside face of the foundation a distance equal to the thickness of the exterior sheathing.
 Mark the locations of the anchor bolts and drill holes for the bolts.
 Lay the boards on the sill to ensure they fit then set them aside (Koel 2008).

-2. Install termite shield if desired.
-The termite shield is a strip of 26-gauge aluminum, copper, or galvanized sheet metal laid along the outer edge of foundation wall.
-The outer edge hangs out from the exterior wall and is bent down at an angle to form a drip edge and a diverter, which makes termite presence more visible.
+2. Install a termite shield if necessary.
+The termite shield is a strip of 26-gauge aluminum, copper, or galvanized sheet metal laid along the outer edge of the foundation wall.
+The outer edge extends out from the exterior wall and is bent down at an angle to form a drip edge and a diverter, which makes termite presence more visible (Figure 3).
 The shield is sealed to the concrete with epoxy and joints in the flashing are glued with epoxy or are soldered (BSC 2009b).

 Figure 3.
 A sill sealer and termite shield are installed between the sill plate and the foundation on a raised slab foundation (Source: Best Practices Series Volume 16: 40% Whole-House Energy Savings in the Mixed-Humid Climate 2011).